-All safeguarding issues relating to children, young people and staff at Sunfield are reported to the Designated Safeguarding Lead.
-Please click here for details of our full safeguarding team at Sunfield
+Any issues or concerns about safeguarding issues relating to children, young people and staff at Sunfield Children’s Home and School are reported to the school’s Designated Safeguarding Lead.
+Please click here for details of our full safeguarding team at the school.

-All new staff appointed are required to complete an on-line safeguarding course (children and adults), this is followed by further face to face safeguarding training which is delivered by the safeguarding team.
+All new staff are required to complete an on-line safeguarding course which is followed by face to face safeguarding training delivered by the safeguarding team.

 Staff are available Monday to Thursday from 9.00am to 5.00pm and Fridays from 9.00am to 4.30pm: